zeus-health/ctw-component-library/.changeset/fluffy-days-exercise.md

 "@zus-health/ctw-component-library": patch
 ---

-Fixed the sorting on medications tables to be case-insensitive
+Fix sorting on medications tables to be case-insensitive